Blobfolio/blob-mimes/wp/readme.txt

 * [New] Integrate update support.

 == Upgrade Notice ==

+= 0.5.1 =
+The MIME database has been updated to improve `XLSM` detection and the file upload debug tool has been cleaned up.

 = 0.5.0 =
 This plugin is now independent of ticket #39963 (unfortunately in WONTFIX limbo), and so will refocus itself to provide broader upload-related security enhancements.
 Enjoy!